 6. Scenic Drive to Glenorchy

 - Highlights: Wilson’s Bay, Mt Crichton Track, Bob’s Cove, Bennett’s Bluff Lookout

-The drive from Queenstown to Glenorchy is a short 45-minute drive that’s a must-do when in Queenstown.
+The drive from Queenstown to Glenorchy is a short 45-minute journey that’s a must-do when in Queenstown.
 In fact, Glenorchy may just be one of my favorite towns on the South Island.
-Although home to only a couple hundred people, there’s a ton of different things to do and see in Glenorchy including plenty of free activities – there are lots of incredible hikes in and around Glenorchy!
+Although home to only a couple of hundred people, there are a ton of different things to do and see in Glenorchy including plenty of free activities – and for my fellow hikers out there, there are lots of incredible hikes in and around Glenorchy!

-Your first stop should be at 7-Mile car park for a quick photo as it gives a great viewpoint over Lake Wakatipu and across to Ben Lomond.
+Your first stop should be at Seven Mile car park for a quick photo, as it gives a great viewpoint over Lake Wakatipu and across to Ben Lomond.
 Continue a little further down the winding road and stop at Wilson’s Bay for a short walk along the beach.
-Go for a dip if you’re feeling brave, the water here is icy cold!
+Go in for a dip if you’re feeling brave, the water here is icy cold!

-The best view of the whole road is at Bennett’s Bluff lookout about 24 kilometers (15 miles) from Queenstown.
-It’s best to stop here when driving from Queenstown as you don’t have to cross traffic.
-It’s a postcard view of Lake Wakatipu and the Remarkables mountain range.
+The best view of the whole road is at Bennett’s Bluff Lookout, about 24 kilometers (15 miles) from Queenstown.
+It’s best to stop here when driving from Queenstown, as you don’t have to cross traffic.
+Here, you can enjoy a postcard view of Lake Wakatipu and the Remarkables mountain range.

 7. Inland Mountain Route